Reception at Dringhouses Primary School

 - We recognise that the teaching of reading, including systematic, synthetic phonics, is central to the Reception year at Dringhouses;

-- Carefully planned areas of provision allow children to explore and investigate both new and familiar topics with enhancements included to develop basic skills e.g. phonics, writing and number.
-Adults skilfully play alongside children ensuring progress through higher level questioning;
+- Carefully planned areas of provision allows children to explore and investigate both new and familiar topics with enhancements included to develop basic skills e.g. phonics, writing and number.
+Adults skilfully play alongside children ensuring progress through higher level questioning and support;

-- A wide variety of teaching approaches are used to support, encourage and challenge active involvement in the children’s learning.
+- A wide variety of teaching approaches are used to support, encourage and challenge children in their learning.
 Learning projects guide children’s learning but do not dominate.
 Child led play can lead to a completely new adventure!

 We have a rigorous approach to teaching and acquisition of phonics.
 There is a daily 20 minute whole class session taught by the class teacher.
-‘Letters and Sounds’ is used to inform planning and a large amount of practical activities both inside and outside.
+‘Letters and Sounds’ is used to ensure a systematic approach to learning with Jolly Phonics resources used to enhance the learning.
 Each adult led session is split into four parts, revisit, teach, practise and apply.
 There is an equal focus on reading and writing.
 Phonics activities are also woven into the indoor and outdoor provision in a practical, engaging and stimulating way.

 We believe that every child should have the opportunity to fulfil their potential.
 Inclusion is at the very heart of our curriculum.
 Activities are carefully planned and resourced with this in mind ensuring access to all.
 Children are closely monitored to ensure that no child is knowingly left behind.
 We run daily phonic interventions, ‘Talk Boost’ for children finding communication and language challenging and daily ‘keep up’ sessions to prevent children from falling behind.